 ●The most useful biomarkers for predicting the efficacy of targeted therapy in advanced NSCLC are somatic genome alterations known as "driver mutations."
 Driver mutations often impart an oncogene-addicted biology to the transformed cell, meaning that the mutated protein engenders reliance within the cancer cell to receive a signal from the driver in order to survive.
 (See 'Driver mutations as biomarkers' above and 'Molecular testing' above.)

 ●The best characterized of the driver mutations are epidermal growth factor receptor (EGFR) mutations, anaplastic lymphoma kinase (ALK) translocation, and ROS1 rearrangement.
 Identification of these biomarkers has led to highly specific treatments that have resulted in a major advance in therapy for tumors harboring these abnormalities.
 (See "Systemic therapy for advanced non-small cell lung cancer with an activating mutation in the epidermal growth factor receptor" and "Anaplastic lymphoma kinase (ALK) fusion oncogene positive non-small cell lung cancer".)

 •Human epidermal growth factor receptor 2 (HER2) exon 20 insertion mutations: For patients with a HER2 exon 20 insertion mutation, we suggest next-line targeted therapy with either afatinib monotherapy or a combination of trastuzumab and single-agent chemotherapy (vinorelbine or docetaxel) rather than single-agent chemotherapy alone (Grade 2C).
 (See 'HER2 mutation' above.)

-•MET exon 14 skipping mutations: For patients with a MET exon 14 skipping mutations, we suggest treatment with a MET inhibitor (crizotinib or cabozantinib) rather than single agent chemotherapy as second line therapy (Grade 2C).
+•MET exon 14 skipping mutations or amplification: For patients with a MET exon 14 skipping mutations, we suggest treatment with a MET inhibitor (crizotinib or cabozantinib) rather than single-agent chemotherapy as next-line therapy (Grade 2C).
 (See 'MET abnormalities' above.)

 •RET rearrangements: For patients with RET rearrangements, we suggest treatment with a RET inhibitor such as cabozantinib, vandetanib, or alectinib rather than single-agent chemotherapy as next-line therapy (Grade 2C).
 (See 'RET translocation' above.)

 - Barlesi F, Mazieres J, Merlio JP, et al. Routine molecular profiling of patients with advanced non-small-cell lung cancer: results of a 1-year nationwide programme of the French Cooperative Thoracic Intergroup (IFCT).
 Lancet 2016; 387:1415.